digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/security.rst

 - ``location-id`` specifies which region the GCP KMS is bound to.
 - ``project-id`` specifies which project are we binding to.
 - ``keyRingId`` specifies the keyring to use.
-Contrary to AWS, multi region keys are enabled for an entire keyring.
+Contrary to AWS, multi-region keys are enabled for an entire keyring.
 Therefore, the KMS operator is responsible for setting the keyring correctly depending on the systems' needs.

 Configure AWS Credentials and Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^